garrandall/popular-music-data/tracks/out-of-the-blue-debbie-gibson.md

 What love was

 I need you, I need you
-And ev'ry day I love you
+And every day I love you
 More and more
 Without you
 I know what it's all for